 across the county into key issues and objectives for each workstream and the priority themes that have been identified.
-It then builds on these to outline the direction of travel and an early indication of tasks and projects related to each workstream to take forward within the district of Somerset West and Taunton.
-Direction of travel, tasks and projects are all intended to be indicative early thoughts and we expect to supplement, amend and replace as appropriate through public engagement and consultation over the coming months.
+It then builds on these to outline the direction of travel and an early indication of tasks and commitments related to each workstream to take forward within the district of Somerset West and Taunton.
+Direction of travel, tasks and commitments are all intended to be indicative early thoughts and we expect to supplement, amend and replace as appropriate through public engagement and consultation over the coming months.
 We want to know what you think needs to be done here in Somerset West and Taunton, who should take ownership for this, and where the funding to deliver on your ideas might come from.
+The key early tasks and commitments are essentially where we think action might need to start over the next few years.
+In some cases they might be specific projects that we are either already committing to, or think might be required.
+In other cases they might be tasks that we think are necessary as precursors to being able to identify specific projects, such as researching, evidence gathering and exploring options.